 The next component is the victim/witness background investigation.
 What is the purpose of looking into the background of the victim or witnesses?
 Well, many victims are dishonest with the way they report a crime.
-I am speaking of experience, but I will give a you a factual situation.
+I am speaking by experience, but I will give a you a factual situation.
 I was investigating on a case on behalf of a male defendant.
 The victim was a female and his ex-girlfriend and the charge was aggravated assault.
 Now if you are anything like me, cases between exes can be red flags.
 It is not uncommon for people to file criminal charges against people for simply being angry at them and exacting revenge on a trumped charge.
 It happens a lot and is better revenge than a fight tor even murder.
-At least, that’s my opinion because jail is a horrible place.
-Back to the story which I will shorten.
 Turns out through evidence gathered by completing a medical sweep, it turns out that the supposed injuries had been received two days prior to the alleged incident in another town and treated by a hospital 100 miles away from where the defendant was located.
 It is very tough to punch someone in the face when they are 100 miles away.
 Always investigate the history of the victim.
 Drug history, arrest history, medical history, rental history, reputation within the community, and anything else to see the whole picture of the victim and witnesses.
 This will really help you to focus on your investigation and help the defense counsel.
 Then when you are interviewing witnesses, you will already have a lot of information about them, which leads us to component five.
 Now that the background checks have been completed on all the witnesses, it is time to find out what they know, if anything.
 Obviously with witnesses, some are better than others.
 I make my witness list, then while interviewing, I always ending up making another witness list that was not previously known to law enforcement or not researched.
-This information always comes from talking to the mentioned witnesses.
+This information always comes from talking to witnesses.
 Many of my witness interviews are impromptu because I show up at their door after they refuse to answer my call or return my voicemail.
 I am prepared for those interviews; however, the witnesses are not, which can play to the investigators advantage.
 That leaves them less time to prepare their fabrication and talk to other people to prepare a statement.
 Appointment interviews are always a great source of information but typically come from people who are close to either the victim or witness or character witness interviews.
 These are all paramount to verifying the old information but more importantly, finding out new information.
 On my typical case, I spend upwards of 30 hours in interviews alone and get some great information most of the time.

 After obtaining all the information, now is the time to organize everything into a report so that whoever reads it, knows exactly what happened step by step.
 Which can be a very difficult task.
 “Report writing is not only one of the most important elements of a criminal defense investigation, but often the most problematic for most criminal defense investigators”.
 This is by far the toughest but is made easier by taking good notes and staying organized throughout the entire investigation.
-The need for categories and is paramount as is reporting all the facts uncovered throughout the investigation, which includes all 5 components leading up to this last one.
+The need for categories is paramount as is reporting all the facts uncovered throughout the investigation, which includes all five components leading up to this last one.
 This report could be read by anyone associated with the case and could be quoted during litigation.
 Being sure the report is thorough and concise is extremely important.
 This will ensure that all your findings are included, and nothing is left out which will keep your defense attorneys happy and continue to use you on their cases to generate money and stay in business.